reidac/buttons/README.md

 ## Some Arithmetic for the Buttons Computer

-In the fall of 2020, I did some assembly-style hacking for a web toy hacked up by [Zed Shaw](https://twitter.com/lzsthw) on Twitter.
+In the fall of 2020, I did some assembly-style hacking for a web toy hacked up by [Zed Shaw](https://twitter.com/lzsthw), which I ran across on Twitter.

 It's a model of a simple stack computer, with a few registers and a minimal feature set.
 It's called